-21.10 Water is the most important input for But in Orissa agriculture is agriculture. carried out mostly in rainfed condition as adequate irrigation facilities have not been made available in all areas.
-As on March, 2006 only 29.6% of net area sown of Orissa has been brought under assured irrigation which is much lower than Punjab and Haryana.
+21.10 Water is the most important input for agriculture.
+But agriculture is still carried out mostly in rainfed condition in the state as adequate irrigation facilities have not been made available in all areas.
+As on March, 2007, about 29% of net area sown of Orissa has been brought under assured irrigation which is much lower than Punjab and Haryana.
 The utilization of available irrigation potential is also very low in the State.
 Also severe water loggings as well as water losses in many areas and recurring soillosses due to soil erosion adversely affect fertility of land.
-In order to insulate agriculture against the climatic uncertainty through provision of assured irrigation, there is need to develop cost effective micro watersheds.
-The State government targeted to create additional irrigation potential of 5.40 lakh hectares for Kharif crops from different sources during 10th Five Year Plan.
+In order to insulate agriculture against the climatic uncertainty through provision of assured irrigation, there is need to develop cost- effective micro watersheds.